• Skip to main content

 You do not necessarily need to use heavy weights in a gym.

-All you need is a floor and you can begin to do push-ups and squats.
+All you need is a floor, and you can start doing push-ups and squats.

 If you have a doorway, you can add a chin-up bar or Power Tower for chin-ups or pull-ups.